biolabalo/sales-tax-calculator/README.md

     </pre>
 2. Product Quantity is a positive integer greater than 0
 3. Price is a positive number

-4. Items to be excluded from the goods sales tax (10%) is included in a text file called `exclusions.txt` placed in the input folder.
-5. Imported items have the word `imported` in them.
+4. Imported items have the word `imported` in them.

-6. By knowing where "at" is located, which is index 2, we can assume anything between index 0 (which would be qty) and index 2 ("at") is the item name (index 0+1 to index 2-1).
+5. By knowing where "at" is located, which is index 2, we can assume anything between index 0 (which would be qty) and index 2 ("at") is the item name (index 0+1 to index 2-1).
 The price would be located at index 3 (index 2+1).

-7. So a hash is built with the following:
+6. So a hash is built with the following:
 > name: string
 > qty: integer
 > price: float